FatKidddd/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

 The proposed undo/redo mechanism is facilitated by `VersionedSummonersBook`.
-It extends `SummonersBook` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
+It extends `SummonersBook` with an undo/redo history, stored internally as an `summonersBookStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

 * `VersionedSummonersBook#commit()` — Saves the current address book state in its history.
 * `VersionedSummonersBook#undo()` — Restores the previous address book state from its history.